Code-Sharp/CodeSharp.net/source/_posts/Non-prerelease-WampSharp-version.md

 ### Bringing WampSharp features to other languages

 In my opinion, the [reflection based roles](http://wampsharp.net/tags/reflection/) are among the nicest features WampSharp has to offer.
 I tried mimicking this in other languages.
 One attempt was {% post_link introducing-typedautobahn the TypedAutobahn project %}, which, unfortunately, was never completed.
-I couple months ago, I submitted an initial reflection based features [pull request](https://github.com/crossbario/autobahn-java/pull/356) to [autobahn-java](https://github.com/crossbario/autobahn-java), which was merged.
+A couple months ago, I submitted an initial reflection based features [pull request](https://github.com/crossbario/autobahn-java/pull/356) to [autobahn-java](https://github.com/crossbario/autobahn-java), which was merged.
 Hopefully, this feature will be useful for WAMP Java developers.

 ### Future